 8. Fill the Frame

-Some situations come out perfect when you fill the frame with your subject and leave little to space.
+Some situations come out perfect when you fill the frame with your subject and leave little space.
 Doing so helps to ultimately get the focus of a viewer on one element, without creating distractions.
-Using the technique in your composition allows viewers to explore all the details of the subject, which would not have been possible if the shot was taken from a distant.
+Using the technique in your composition allows viewers to explore all the details of the subject, which would not have been possible if the shot was taken from a distance.
 When using the method, you might want to get in so close as to crop out some elements of your subject.
 If done right, fill the frame can lead to highly original and exciting compositions.

 An example of fill the frame composition rule

 We are about to encounter another contradiction in photograph composition.
 Previously, filling the frame would work out perfectly as a composition tool.
 In this case, doing the exact opposite can also be an excellent photo enhancement method.
 Leaving out plenty of empty or negative space on your subject creates striking images.

 Simple shots are the best way to begin freelancing as a photographer.
 For that reason, the negative space composition can be a perfect photography guide in achieving simplicity and minimalism in your scenes.
 As the case with filling the frame, you will have the viewer’s focus on the main subject with no distractions.

 Leave the negative space composition technique in an image

 Source: Photography Mad